dandisy/webcore-cms/README.md

     sudo nano .env

-import sample.sql file included to your database
+import "webcore-cms.sql file included to your database

 then